kkenan/basic-microservices/spring-boot-app/README.md

 ## Description

 This is a simple spring-boot app.
-The application connects to postgres database (connection defined in `application.ym`) and connects to node-app.
+The application connects to postgres database (connection defined in `application.yml`) and connects to node-app.

 ```
 GET /java/api/v1/status